ktyle/atm533_2021_book/appendix/how-to-contribute.md

-# Pythia Foundations contributor's guide
+# Course contributor's guide

 ```{note}
 This content is under construction!
 ```

-General information on how to contribute to any Project Pythia repository may be found [here][pythia contributor's guide].
+General information on how to contribute to this course, which follows the repository format used in Project Pythia may be found [here][pythia contributor's guide].

 A full contributor's guide will appear here, cross-referencing our tutorials on open Pull Requests on GitHub.